-To the Board of Directors and Stockholders of CleanSpark, Inc.
+To the Board of Directors and Stockholders of Cleanspark, Inc.

-We have audited the accompanying consolidated balance sheets of CleanSpark Inc. as of September 30, 2016 and September 30, 2015 and the related consolidated statements of operations, stockholders' equity (deficit), and cash flows for each of the years in the two-year period ended September 30, 2016.
-CleanSpark Inc.'s management is responsible for these financial statements.
+We have audited the accompanying balance sheets of Cleanspark, Inc. as of September 30, 2017 and September 30, 2016 and the related statements of operations, stockholders' equity (deficit), and cash flows for each of the years in the two-year period ended September 30, 2017.
+Cleanspark, Inc.'s management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.